sergiobx2/reposit1/README.md

 # reposit1
- Just to try new stuff, watching cursoem video Git and Github course
+ Just to try new stuff, watching curso em video Git and Github course